 - Project Management Tools: Project management tools have become increasingly popular for many programs, and they help track projects across multiple stages of development and release.
 They help create simultaneous development for larger projects and are critical to track progress across multiple touchpoints.
 The biggest players here are tools like Jira, Asana, or Chisel.

 How to Leverage Fresco to Facilitate Asynchronous Collaboration

 Fresco enables you to incorporate elements of asynchronous solutions and real-time collaboration into your workflow.
 Teams can collaborate using diagrams or custom boards to communicate information in real time, even when separated.

 Using boards as a supplement to a live meeting is super helpful to provide additional context to the participants, while it can also be accessed at any time to gain additional inspiration.
 This means that teams can create a living document during a meeting and can access it anytime to collaborate asynchronously after the meeting finishes.

 Regardless of the situation Fresco is being used in, anyone can contribute and add meaningful information in their own unique way.

 Having much of the world operate in remote and hybrid workspaces means collaboration needs to evolve.
-Demanding an in-person environment simply isn’t possible for people anymore, and using an online whiteboard is the perfect solution to bridge the collaborative gap in any organization.
+Demanding an in-person environment isn’t possible for everyone, and using an online whiteboard is the perfect solution to bridge the collaborative gap in any organization.

-Creating dynamic collaborative environments online is difficult to begin with but Fresco makes it so much easier.
-If this article was helpful, you should try using our simple online whiteboard solution today.
+Creating dynamic, collaborative environments online is difficult, but Fresco makes it so much easier.
+If this article is helpful, you should try our simple online whiteboard solution today.